A Retrofit Sensing Strategy for Soft Fluidic Robots

-Since all the methods depend on the differences observed in the pressure-volume curves of a soft actuator under different interactions with the environment, the larger differences these pressure-volume curves show, the larger the sensing accuracy could be.
 Moreover, we did find relatively small variations over time during cyclic gripping.
 These variations may be due to the performance of the soft actuator, pressure regulator and pressure sensor, or environment variations like the temperature.
 Comparing the sensing response to a reference helps reduce the influence of long-term system and environment variations, as also demonstrated in the closed-loop control examples.
 Still, any non-unique pressure-volume response of a soft actuator would cause inaccurate sensing.
 Moreover, since the proposed sensing principle uses the soft actuator itself as a sensor, any fragility or unreliability of the soft actuator would have a direct influence on the sensing performance.
 Additionally, the soft actuation of more complex devices should be designed such that it achieves sensitivity to the sensing task.

 Moving forward, machine learning can potentially be applied to read the higher-order difference in the pressure-time curves of the soft robot for various interactions with the environment to achieve more complex sensing applications \cite{shih2020electronic,chin2020machine}.
 Although our sensing strategy removes the need of embedding or attaching sensors to the soft actuator, the hardware of the system is still bulky and may not be suitable (yet) for small-scale untethered soft robotic system \cite{wehner2016integrated}.
 To further reduce the bulkiness of the system, the fluidic sensory feedback from the soft robot-environment interaction can be potentially read out by soft pneumatic valves \cite{rothemund2018soft, van2022fluidic, decker2022programmable} to build electronic-free soft robots \cite{drotman2021electronics, van2022fluidic, lee2022buckling} that can sense and respond to their environment.
 The basic yet powerful principles studied in this work make it possible to bring (some) sensing capabilities to most soft fluidic devices without the need for design changes, and paves the way towards new functionalities in soft interactive devices and systems for real world applications.